acai777/Kindred/README.md

-# Contact-Manager
+# Kindred

-This is my implementation for a simple application to manage contacts.
-The focus of this project is front-end DOM manipulation.
-In particular, I added a debouncing feature to the search bar so that contacts are filtered after the user finishes typing.
+Kindred is a simple application to manage contacts.

+The focus in building Kindred is front-end DOM manipulation.
+In particular, there is a debouncing feature to the search bar such that contacts are filtered after the user finishes typing.
 No Front-end frameworks were used.

 To get started, run the following: